cdelgehier/oio-docs/doc/source/sandbox-guide/build_from_source.rst

 Environment
 ^^^^^^^^^^^

-We need to setup a few environment variables so everything we built previously is correctly found and used.
+Set a few environment variables so everything we built previously is correctly found and used.

    .. code-block:: shell